ssube/mocha-foam/README.md

 });
 ```

-Assertions can be made through `expect` (and the other chai assertions) or by returning a boolean, and may be `async`
+Assertions can be made through `expect` (and [the other Chai assertion styles](https://www.chaijs.com/guide/styles/))
-functions.
-The test callbacks are called with a Mocha context, so [the usual caveats](https://mochajs.org/#arrow-functions) apply.
+or by returning a boolean, and may be `async` functions.
+The test callbacks are called with a Mocha context in `this`,
+so [the usual caveats](https://mochajs.org/#arrow-functions) apply to arrow functions.

 Note the wrapped `it` passed to the suite callback by `over`.
-This calls through to Mocha's `it`, after wrapping the
+This wrapped `it` calls through to Mocha's `it`, after
-test in a fast-check property.
-Most Mocha features, like `beforeEach` and `afterEach` hooks, work correctly within
+wrapping the test in a fast-check property, while `over` calls through to Mocha's `describe`.
+Most Mocha features,
-the suite defined by `over`.
+like `beforeEach` and `afterEach` hooks, work correctly within the suite defined by `over`.

 You can pass additional parameters to the fast-check Runner after the suite callback: